 - Community, Trust, and Belonging — Are people engaged with their community and living vibrant and creative cultural lives? — Components: Valid votes turnout (%); Violent crimes (per 1,000 population); Living alone, aged over 65 years old (%); Cultural amenities score; Community asset score; Ethnic diversity score.

-Each basket holds a set of socio-economic and/or business indicators, and such is an index own right.
+Each basket accounts for a set of socio-economic and/or business indicators, and such is an index own right.
 The Vibrant Economy Index is therefore based on a three-layer model of:

 1. Individual Indicators.